RichiH/vcsh/README.md

 other.
 This makes setting up any new machine a breeze.
 It can take literally less than five minutes to go from standard installation to fully set up system.

 We suggest using [myrepos][myrepos] to manage both `vcsh` and other repositories.
 The `mr` utility takes care of pulling in and pushing out new data for a variety of version control systems.
 While the use of myrepos is technically optional, it will be an integral part of the proposed system that follows.
+For instance, you can use [myrepos][myrepos] to track repositories in home such as `.emacs.d`, which `mr` can clone and update for you automatically.
+To do this, just add a `mr` configuration file to `availabile.d` with a `checkout` command to clone the repo, and set the [title] to the desired location, e.g. `$HOME/.emacs.d`.
+Try the `mr register` command in an existing repository, then view `~/.mrconfig` for an example.

 ## Default Directory Layout